lhenriet/cirq-pasqal/README.md

 # cirq-pasqal-notebook
-Tutorial for working with Pasqal classes in cirq
+Tutorials and documentation for working with Pasqal classes in cirq